 These are airy, gluten-free almond cookies made with few ingredients.
 They are lightly colored, with a crackly exterior and a subtle almond flavor that makes them perfect for Easter or with a cup of your favorite drink.
 It's a great way to use those leftover egg whites that have been in the fridge for a while.

-I like this version, a recipe from my Italian cousins that live in Verona, with egg whites that are not whipped before adding them to the rest of the ingredients.
+I like this version, a recipe from my Italian cousins who live in Verona, with egg whites that are not whipped before adding them to the rest of the ingredients.
+Different from these chocolate-drizzled almond macaroons.

 Ingredient list

-- Almond flour: use purchased or make your own processing whole almonds until powdery.
-Be careful not to let them start releasing their oil as it will become pasty, not floury.
+- Almond flour: use purchased or make your own by processing whole almonds until powdery.
+Be careful not to let them start releasing their oil, as it will become pasty, not floury.

-- Almond extract: use the pure kind which is made with bitter almonds and give these cookies their characteristic flavor.
+- Almond extract: use the pure kind made with bitter almonds that give these cookies their characteristic flavor.

 - Egg whites: the ingredient that binds the dough together.